Southern Illinois University Edwardsville: Main campus

-The Science Building Complex is located to the west of Lovejoy Library and contains the classrooms, labs, and offices of the departments of Biological Sciences, Chemistry, Environmental Sciences, Mathematics and Statistics, and Physics as well as the SIUE Center for Science, Technology, Engineering and Mathematics (STEM) Research, Education and Outreach.
+The Science Building Complex is located to the west of Lovejoy Library.
 The Science Lab Building East (originally the Science Building) opened in 1966.
-Construction of the new Science Lab Building West was begun in late 2009, part of a $72 million project to build it and completely renovate the existing building.
-The new building opened for use in the Fall of 2013, and the gutting and renovation of the old building is underway with completion originally scheduled for the Fal of 2016.
+Construction of the new Science Lab Building West began in late 2009, as part of a $72 million project to build it and completely renovate the existing building.
+The new building opened for use in the Fall of 2013, and the gutting and renovation of the old building is underway with completion originally scheduled for the Fall of 2016.
 Renovation work on Science Building East was halted in 2015 due to the Illinois budget crisis, but SIUE "forward funded" the work on the two large lecture halls, which were already back in use when work resumed.
 Science Lab Building West was rededicated in September 2018, the completion late but well under budget.

-Dunham Hall opened in 1966 and was expanded in 1995.
+Dunham Hall opened in 1966 and underwent an expansion in 1995.
 The building is named after Katherine Dunham and houses the Departments of Music, Mass Communications, Theater and Dance, and the Information Technology Services.
 In addition to departmental offices, the building houses music studios, theater studios and workshops, the student television studio, a multimedia computer lab, video editing lab, photojournalism dark room, and WSIE-FM and web-radio radio stations.
 There is also a theater seating approximately 400, with a proscenium stage, orchestra pit, theatrical lighting, and special effect trap doors.
 The building is located south of the Science building and directly west of the quadrangle.

 The Morris University Center is named for former SIU president Delyte W. Morris and opened in 1967.
 The MUC is the heart of student activity and lies on the southern edge of the Stratton Quadrangle.
 The facility contains dining halls, restaurants, a ballroom, conference rooms, the university bookstore, a bowling center and game room, a Starbucks coffeeshop, the University Bookstore, and other student services, as well as offices for various student organizations and volunteer activities.
 The Student Success Center is one of the newest facilities on the SIUE campus.
 It opened in 2009 and is connected to the MUC.
 Available to students 24 hours a day, the Success Center houses academic and personal support services all in one convenient location, a study lounge and coffee bar, meeting rooms, and a Mac computer lab.
 The building also contains the offices of student government, disability support services, academic advancement, health services, a career development center, and international programs.
 The building was constructed using Green building techniques that includes the use of sustainable and recycled construction materials.